-It was one of the most spectacular dive sites we have ever experienced, with average visibility of 25m.
-The amount of sea creatures in one place was just breathtaking!
+It was one of the most spectacular dive sites we have ever experienced, with an average visibility of 25m.
+The number of sea creatures in one place was just breathtaking!

 It is easy to forget the places we visited were devastated by the 2004 Tsunami.
 Most families, homes and businesses were affected in some way, but have sprung back in memory of those they lost.

 You’ll find most Thai people open, friendly and willing to share their stories of love, loss and legacy.

 A navy boat can still be found in Koh Lak, where it washed up during the devastation all those years ago by the Tsunami Museum.

 Top Tips for The Andaman Coast

 Everyone gets around on motorbikes in Thailand and it really is the best way to see the islands.
 Ensure you’re either comfortable on one, ask for a test drive or factor in funds for other transport instead.
 You technically need to have a motorbike license and wear a helmet at all times to avoid being fined by the police if you get stopped.
 Check your bike before paying as we had to swap bikes due to faulty rear lights.

 All ATMs in Thailand charge to withdraw funds, on average 250 THB per transaction.
 This is a huge amount and could go a long way on a Thai island.
 Currency Exchange booths are the alternative option, which charge far less in fees, however, most only take cash so come prepared.